roprice/messagemaps-community/README.md

 ---
 Message Maps solves this problem for B2B technology firms: not having as much revenue as you could.

 It's a simple a tool packaged with a strategy and messaging consulting service.

-It can also used separately from consulting services in a self-serve capacity.
+However, it can also used _separately_ from consulting services in a self-serve capacity.
 If you'd like to try the self-service for free in exchange for feedback, please get in touch before the Oct.
 5th release!

 ## Get Help, Support, and Advice